ChrisDuffley/stationPlaylist/readme.md

 * Renamed "toggle announcement" to "status announcement" as beeps are used for announcing other status information such as completion of library scans.
 * Status announcement setting is now retained across sessions.
 Previously you had to configure this setting manually when Studio starts.
 * You can now use Track Dial feature to review columns in a track entry in Studio's main playlist viewer (to toggle this feature, press the command you assigned for this feature).
+* You can now assign a custom command to hear temperature information.
 * Added a checkbox in end of track and song intro alarm dialogs to enable or disable these alarms (check to enable).
 These can also be "configured" from add-on settings.
 * Fixed an issue where pressing alarm dialog command while another alarm dialog is opened would cause another instance of the alarm dialog to appear.
 NVDA will pop up a message asking you to close the previously opened alarm dialog first.
 * Added ability to use SPL Controller layer command to invoke SPL Assistant (experimental; consult the add-on guide on how to enable this).